i30817/rhdndat/README.rst

                         n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, smc, bs, nsp,
                         32x, gg, sms, md, iso, dim, adf, ipf, dsi, wad, cue, gdi, rvz]
+  --force               Force a recalculation and store of checksum
+                        (in unix, on windows the calculation always happens).
   --no-rename           Check dat only, never ask for rename.
-  --force               This option forces a recalculation and store of checksum
-                        (in unix, on windows the calculation always happens).
   --verbose             Print full paths of skipped undatted/incomplete roms.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or